epitaJava/JavaApplicationDevelopment/README.md

-# JavaApplicationDevelopmentlecture - 1 to 5
+# JavaApplicationDevelopment lecture - 1 to 5